 United Kingdom, 1967.
 Chaplin Film Productions Ltd., Universal Pictures.
 Screenplay by Charles Chaplin.
 Cinematography by Arthur Ibbetson.
 Produced by Jerome Epstein.
 Music by Charles Chaplin.
 Production Design by Donald M. Ashton.
 Costume Design by Olga Lehmann, Rosemary Burrows.
 Film Editing by Gordon Hales.

-Charles Chaplin waited ten years to follow up the box office disappointment of A King In New York and, sadly, fared little better in this his last feature film.
+Charles Chaplin waited ten years to release anything after the box office disappointment of A King In New York and, sadly, fared little better in this his last feature film.
 Marlon Brando plays a wealthy oil tycoon who is traveling home to America from Hong Kong, poised to take on the role of American ambassador to Saudi Arabia.
 The morning they set sail he finds a stowaway in his room: a gorgeous Russian countess (Sophia Loren) who was one of the three women that he and his friend (Sydney Chaplin) entertained the night before.
-Loren has been surviving in Hong Kong like all emigres impoverished or left stateless after two World Wars have destroyed their lives in Europe, and is now determined to make her way to America and start all over again.
+Loren has been, like all emigres left impoverished or stateless after two World Wars have destroyed their lives in Europe, surviving in Hong Kong and is now determined to make her way to America and start all over again.
 Keeping her hidden in his rooms won’t be a problem, she insists, but Brando will have none of it and does his best to get rid of her until he falls madly in love.